 This approach focuses on asset-based protection measures that aim to minimise their impact on the environment, the economy and society.
 The Invasive Plants and Animals Policy Framework aims to protect our native flora, fauna and primary producers from harm caused by invasive species.

-We here at DELWP play an important role in guiding invasive species policy, legislation and government investment on public land to achieve desired outcomes for the environment.
+We all play an important role in guiding invasive species policy, legislation and government investment on public land to achieve desired outcomes for the environment.

-Many invasive plants can pose a serious threat to biodiversity by significantly impacting native flora and fauna populations.
-The plants contribute to land and water degradation and losses in productivity.
+Many invasive plants, or weeds, can pose a serious threat to biodiversity by significantly impacting native plant and animal populations.
+Weeds contribute to land and water degradation and losses in agricultural productivity.

 Under the Catchment and Land Protection Act 1994 certain plants are declared as noxious weeds in Victoria.
 This allows certain actions to be taken to control them.